 When he moved to Vancouver Island in 2005, Dave joined forces with renowned singer-bass player Tammy Fassaert and hot young mandolinist James Whittall to form Shearwater Bluegrass.
 The band, later augmented with elegant Victoria fiddler Miriam Sonstenes, was a force to be reckoned with on the West Coast bluegrass scene and performed in festivals on both sides of the border before its dissolution in early 2011.

 Apart from his band work, Dave’s tasty playing and his 1938 Martin D-18 guitar have been featured on everything from bluegrass albums to television soundtracks.
 One of his instrumentals is featured on the album Six Strings North of the Border, along with those of such other guitar luminaries as Bruce Cockburn and Don Ross.
 Dave's playing figured prominently in the TV documentary series Four Strong Winds, which celebrated Canadian singer-songwriters.
-He has appeared on many other recent folk recordings including those by Penny Lang (the 2006 CFMA contemporary album of the year Stone and Sand and Sea and Sky), Bill Garrett and Sue Lothrop (Red Shoes), Eve Goldberg (A Kinder Season) and Rosemary Phelan (Avalanche Lily).
+He has appeared on many other folk recordings including those by Penny Lang (the 2006 CFMA contemporary album of the year Stone and Sand and Sea and Sky), Bill Garrett and Sue Lothrop (Red Shoes), Eve Goldberg (A Kinder Season) and Rosemary Phelan (Avalanche Lily).

 Dave's first solo album, the all-instrumental CD Guitar Songs, was released in late 2002.
 It has been called "an exquisitely executed collection of original solo instrumentals from a Montreal master of the acoustic guitar."

-Dave’s songwriting with lyric partner Lucinda Chodan is showcased on Reunion and three Steel Rail albums, and their material is being covered by a growing number of folk and bluegrass artists.
+Dave’s songwriting with lyric partner Lucinda Chodan is showcased on Reunion and four Steel Rail albums, and their material is being covered by a growing number of folk and bluegrass artists.
 His highly original arrangements are showcased on the Steel Rail releases as well as three David Francey releases.
 They reflect both his formal musical training –- he has a music degree from Montreal’s Concordia University -– and his love affair with various genres of roots and acoustic music.

 He also has a growing body of work as a producer, including the Steel Rail albums The Road Less Travelled and River Song and three David Francey albums, Torn Screen Door, Far End of Summer and Skating Rink.